jimsobieski/SM360_assignment/README.md

 SM360 Tech Assignment is a Java 17 project that aims to provide a web application for managing car listings and dealers.

 ## Features
-Create, read, update and delete listings and dealers Publish and unpublish listings
+Create, read, update and delete listings.
+Publish and unpublish listings.
 A tier system that limits the number of published listings per dealer
 ## Technologies
 - Spring Boot